 It is also, all these years later, one of the great photographer’s most beloved pictures.
 (When Bill Clinton was offered any Eisenstaedt print as thanks for a sitting he and his wife and daughter granted the then-94-year-old photographer on Martha’s Vineyard in 1993, the president reportedly chose this one.)

 So.
 Is this the happiest photograph ever made?
 That’s hardly a fair question, of course — and, admittedly, more than a little bit vague.
 After all, by “happiest,” do we mean the one picture that most perfectly depicts happiness?
-Or do we mean the one picture that elicits or evokes happiness in the viewer?
+Do we mean the one picture that elicits or evokes happiness in the viewer?
 And what do we really mean by “happiness,” anyway?

 Which brings us back to where we started; namely, trying to see an iconic picture afresh, as if encountering it for the very first time.
-One need not be a photography expert to sense, in Eisenstaedt’s picture, the very essence of what most people would recognize as happiness.
+One need not be a photography expert to sense, in Eisenstaedt’s picture, the essence of what most people would recognize as happiness.

 — Ben Cosgrove is the Editor of LIFE.com